okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 Deactivates a user

 This operation can only be performed on users that do not have a `DEPROVISIONED` status.
-Deactivation of a user is an asynchronous operation.

 * The user's `transitioningToStatus` property is `DEPROVISIONED` during deactivation to indicate that the user hasn't completed the asynchronous operation.
 * The user's status is `DEPROVISIONED` when the deactivation process is complete.